Qrivi/tcclg/README.md

 #### `projects.build`
 Build number after which changes need to be logged.
 You can also provide a URL here, in which case TCCLG will attempt to fetch the build number from that URL.
 This is very neato if your project has a version endpoint.

+#### `projects.buildBranch`
+Optional, the branch from which the current build was built, in case this branch is different from the one based on which the change log will be generated.